Running the small-correlated-against-large estimator at scale: Applications of small-scale CMB lensing estimators on realistic simulations: Discussion and Conclusions

 \section{Discussion and Conclusions}

 In this paper we explored applications of the SCALE estimator to cosmological parameter estimation, and how much information SCALE provides on top of more conventional methods for CMB lensing measurement.
 We originally developed SCALE in C24 as a novel estimator for the amplitude of CMB lensing power at small-scales $\ell \gg 3000$.
 The small-scale lensing regime has yet been untouched by conventional lensing reconstruction methods alone due to limits in instrument sensitivity and concerns with foreground contamination.
 We showed in C24 that SCALE will outperform conventional quadratic estimators in this regime for upcoming/future experiments in terms of the signal-to-noise of a lensing amplitude measurement.
-While we expect that small-scale foregrounds do not correlate directly with the large-scale CMB primary temperature field, we reserve a study on the effects of foreground contamination on SCALE for future study.
+It is difficult to make direct comparisons between the efficacy of SCALE methodology and other small-scale lensing techniques because SCALE produces neither a reconstruction of the lensing field nor a direct estimate of the lensing power spectrum.
+Comparisons can rather be made by substituting the small-scale lensing information (provided by SCALE in this paper) in a full likelihood constructed similarly to that presented and used in \S\ref{sec:SCALEApp/Likelihood}-\ref{sec:SCALEApp/Results} with a lensing power spectrum estimated with other small-scale lensing methods.
+We expect that small-scale foregrounds do not correlate directly with the large-scale CMB primary temperature field, and we reserve a study on the effects of foreground contamination on SCALE for future work.
 Using SCALE is quick and simple to implement because of its nature as the cross-spectrum of the same temperature map with two different filters applied.
 SCALE's outputs directly inform us about the CMB lensing power at small scales, but they do not estimate the underlying lensing field.
 In this work, we extended the study of SCALE by providing a framework for its application in a practical cosmological parameter estimation with other CMB observables.
 We further demonstrate that SCALE fills a beneficial niche by providing useful information that is complementary to well-understood and high-performing lensing reconstruction techniques applied to larger scales $L \lesssim 2000$.

 The effect of massive neutrinos on the lensing power spectrum is a nearly scale-independent decrease in amplitude, so it is a useful gauge for SCALE's effectiveness in comparison with more established QE reconstructions.
 We confirmed that the inclusion of SCALE observables provides sufficient information about the lensing amplitude at small-scales to provide significant evidence for non-zero $m_\nu$ with a CMB-S4-like experiment.
 In terms of $m_\nu$, the results with SCALE in the absence of a conventional lensing reconstruction with a QE (bottom left panel of \figurename~\ref{fig:mnu}) have a comparable performance to the results using a lensing reconstruction without SCALE (top-right panel of \figurename~\ref{fig:mnu}), with both measurements depending on a well-constrained $\tau$.
 This places SCALE in an interesting position for upcoming studies as a highly effective cross-check of standard CMB lensing estimation methods.
 This is particularly interesting given recent cosmological measurements of neutrino mass that prefer values smaller than expected from flavor oscillations, and even favor negative neutrino masses~\cite{Craig:2024tky,Wang:2024hen,Green:2024xbb,Naredo-Tuero:2024sgf,Jiang:2024viw}.